MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/mixed-reality-component-view-mr.md

 ### How object scaling is handled

-When you insert a model with the **View in MR** component, it typically has some (or all) dimensions specified - these dimensions are labelled as the **Object width**, **Object height**, and **Object depth** properties.
+When you insert a model with the **View in MR** component, it will follow the model's inherent dimensions.
+Alternatively, you can specify some or all of the dimensions - these dimensions are labelled as the **Object width**, **Object height**, and **Object depth** properties.

 If you want to change the size of the model, we apply certain scaling techniques depending on how many dimensions you change:

-- If no dimensions are set, we assume the model is already at its real-world scale and leave it as is.
+- If no dimensions are set, we assume the model is already at its intended scale and leave it as is.

 - If one dimension is set, and the others are left at the default `0`, we scale the whole object equally based on the set dimension.
   This behavior is similar to using a setting such as "keep aspect ratio" when resizing an image.